ethpm/ethpm-cli/docs/create.rst

 Basic Manifest
 ~~~~~~~~~~~~~~

-If you want a quick and easy option to generate a valid manifest for your project, you can use the ``basic-manifest`` flag.
+If you want a quick and easy option to generate a valid manifest for your project, you can use the ``basic-manifest`` command.
 This will automatically package up all available sources and contract types found in your project's ``solc_output.json``, and create a manifest with the provided ``--package-name`` and ``--package-version``.
 Finally, it will write the generated manifest to your project's directory in the format ``[package_version].json``.

 .. code-block:: shell